hnphan/tiny-web-crawler/README.md

 * A simple web crawler written in Scala.
 * The crawler is limited to one domain - so when you start with https://example.com/, it would crawl all pages within example.com, but not follow external links.
-* Note that blog.example.com
+* Note that blog.example.com and example.com
-is considered "external" to example.com in this implementation.
+are considered two different domains in this implementation.
 * Given a URL, it can print a simple site map, showing the links between pages.

 ### Technical overview